Bleeplo/HOI4-Modders-Little-Helper/README.md

 ![alt text][logo]

-[logo]: https://github.com/Bleeplo/HOI4-Modders-Little-Helper/blob/main/screenshot_of_program/screenshot04.png?raw=true "Screenshot of Config Tab"
+[logo]: https://github.com/Bleeplo/HOI4-Modders-Little-Helper/blob/main/screenshot_of_program/screenshot04.png?raw=true "Screenshot of Template Designer Tab"

 ## Info
 The `info` tab is where information about the program is.
 Such as the version of the program, liscence, etc.